 The SDC data includes characteristics of the total bond package that are used in the primary regressions and also characteristics of individual bonds within each package at the CUSIP level.
-Unfortunately, there is some missingness in key variables the SDC data at the CUSIP level that prohibits me from perfectly calculating TIC in both scenarios for every bond.
+Unfortunately, there are missing observations in key variables in the SDC data at the CUSIP level that prohibits me from perfectly calculating TIC in both scenarios for every bond.